 Use Leaves as Mulch

-Once they are shredded, I either apply the leaves to my garden beds as mulch if needed, or store them in my “leaf corral” and allow them to slowly break down until I’m ready to use them later.
+Once they are raked up from my lawn, driveway, and paths, I either apply the leaves to my garden beds as mulch if needed, or store them in my “leaf corral” and allow them to slowly break down until I’m ready to use them later.

 Adding leaves to my leaf corral.